neilpate/rustybits/example_01_hello_world/technical_details.md

-# Example 01 - Technical Deep Dive
+# Example 01 - Technical Details

-This document provides detailed technical explanations of what's happening behind the scenes in the Hello World LED blink example.
+This document explains what's happening in the Hello World LED blink example, focused on understanding the specific code and concepts in this example.

-## Project Structure Analysis
+## Project Structure

 This example contains everything needed to build and run independently: